George Burley: Playing career

+Burley won eleven caps for Scotland between 1979 and 1982, and was part of the country's squad for the 1982 FIFA World Cup.

 Management career

 Ayr United

-Burley joined Ayr United as a player-manager in 1991, succeeding Ally MacLeod.
-In his first season, he took United to the B&Q Centenary Cup Final and again reached the final of the competition (by then renamed the B&Q Challenge Cup) the following season.
-However, he did not succeed in taking Ayr back to the Premier League and was dismissed in 1993 for adverse results with the side's place in the First Division in serious jeopardy.
+Burley joined Ayr United as player-manager in January 1991, succeeding Ally MacLeod.
+He took Ayr to the 1991–92 Scottish Challenge Cup final, which they lost to Hamilton Academical.
+He did not return Ayr to the Premier Division and was dismissed in 1993 with the club's place in the First Division under threat.

 Motherwell

 Burley moved briefly to Falkirk in 1993 as a player before returning to Motherwell as player-coach.

 Colchester United

 In June 1994 Burley returned to East Anglia as player-manager of Colchester United.
-He played seven first team games and managed the club for 20 matches, 8 of which they won, before returning to Ipswich Town in December.
+He played seven first-team games and managed the club for 20 matches, eight of which they won, before returning to Ipswich Town in December.